ossf/education/terminology/glossary/Groups and Organizations/MITRE/Mitre.md

 ## Description

-MITRE is a non-profit organization established to advance national security in new ways and serve the public interest as an independent adviser.
+Mitre is a non-profit organization established to advance national security in new ways and serve the public interest as an independent adviser.
 It provides solutions that enhance national security.

 ## Source